penguincoco-portfolio/penguincoco.github.io/_posts/MyGames/2019-05-17-Star Fox Clone.md

 **Please check out the game [here](https://penguincoco.itch.io/star-fox-64-clone)!**

 For one of my intermediate game development courses, the final project was to clone a low-poly 3D game using Unity.
-I, along with 3 other students, chose to clone the Meteo level of Nintendo’s Star Fox 64.
+I, along with 3 other students, chose to clone the Meteo level of Nintendo's Star Fox 64.

 ### **Project Gallery**